 It’s also important to consider the environment in which a spill could happen and the size of the potential spill.
 Berms and spill barrier bunds are primarily suitable for land-based spills.
 For these liquid containment barriers to function, they must be larger than the size of the spill, or else they may overflow.
 Booms are suitable only for spills in an open water environment, such as on a lake, river, harbor, or the open ocean.
 The material to be contained by booms must remain on or near the surface in order for the boom to be effective.

 Erez coated technical textiles have an established history of outstanding performance in the harsh environmental conditions that accompany many spill containment operations.
 They are particularly well-suited for uses where exposure to chemicals, UV radiation, and severe weather and wear are common.
 Our modern coated textiles offer excellent mechanical properties, maintaining flexibility and durability for extended periods—even under extreme hot or cold conditions.

 Erez is a world leader in the production of innovative coated textiles for applications such as spill containment and offshore preventative measures, and for over 30 years has supplied coated technical fabrics for top brands in the environmental control and protection industry.
 All Erez coated technical textiles are thoroughly tested and are approved by the major standard certification bodies internationally.
 Available in a wide range of TPU, PVC, EVA, and PVC/PU blends, all Erez products are glueable and weldable by HF and Hot Air.
-Environmental control and protection applications include oil booms, barriers, flood and spill protection, spill control, berm liners and secondary containment, and inflatable dams.
+Environmental control and liquid containment barrier applications include oil booms, barriers, flood and spill protection, spill control, berm liners and secondary containment, and inflatable dams.